Master’s in Data Science Programs in New Mexico

 Data Science Meetups & Communities in New Mexico

 For a general introduction to the local tech scene, sample regularly meeting groups such as ABQ Innovation Ecosystem.
-That’s because once you go down the data science rabbit hole, you won’t be dealing with vendor-neutral settings.
 In New Mexico, the communities really love particular software:

-- Lac Cruces & El Paso SQL Users Group: Las Cruces and El Paso are an hour apart, so it’s a good thing for New Mexicans that this group meets at the Las Cruces City Hall.
-Come every second Thursday from 11:30 to 1:00 for pizza and presentations from local pros.
+- Las Cruces & El Paso SQL Users Group: Come every second Thursday from 11:30 to 1:00 for pizza and presentations from local pros.
 Talks typically delve into data analytics and visualization techniques.

 Data Science Conferences & Workshops in New Mexico